AbhishekCS3459/scheduler-dashboard/README.md

-# API Requirements for VC-URA Dashboard
+# API Requirements for vecura Dashboard

 This document lists all the APIs required to make the VC-URA Dashboard fully functional.
 These APIs should be implemented in the backend service layer according to the project's architecture guidelines.